 Applicants must provide the following:

-- a completed application, along with a $50 nonrefundable application fee
+- A completed online application, along with a $50, nonrefundable application fee

-- official transcripts of all coursework attempted by the applicant at all colleges and universities.
-It is the responsibility of the applicant to ensure that arrangements are made for all transcripts to be sent.
-A final transcript of all the applicant’s work up to the time of matriculation must be forwarded to the Office of Admissions prior to matriculation.
-Undergraduate coursework taken at a foreign institution must be evaluated for U.S. institution equivalent.
-An official course by course evaluation is required.
-Please visit International Students and Scholars website for Credential Evaluation Services.
+- Official transcripts of all coursework attempted by the applicant at all colleges and universities (It is the responsibility of the applicant to ensure that arrangements are made for all transcripts to be sent.
+A final transcript of all the applicant’s work up to the time of matriculation must be forwarded to the Office of Admissions prior to matriculation.)

-- Any applicant who has graduated from a college or university in another country where English is not the primary language, regardless of United states residency status, must obtain a minimum score of 550 on the written, 213 on the computerized, or 79–80 on the Internet-based Test of English as a Foreign Language (TOEFL).
-An official set of scores must be sent directly from the educational testing Service to NSU's Enrollment and Processing Service.
+Any applicant who has graduated from a college or university in another country where English is not the primary language, regardless of United States residency status, must obtain a minimum score of 550 on the written, 213 on the computerized, or 79–80 on the Internet-based Test of English as a Foreign Language (TOEFL).
+An official set of scores must be sent directly from the Educational Testing Service in Princeton, New Jersey, to NSU's EPS.

-Upon receipt of the completed application and required material, the Committee on Admissions will review the application and make recommendations to the program director.
-A personal interview with members of the admissions committee or other M.P.H. faculty members will be required.
-The applicant's file is, subsequently, reviewed by the committee on admissions, which submits a recommendation to the program director.
+Upon receipt of the completed application and required material, the committee on admissions will review the application and make recommendations to the program director.
+The committee may request a phone interview to gather additional information before a recommendation is submitted.
 The director submits his or her recommendation on admission to the dean.
-The final decision on admission is made by the dean of the College of Osteopathic Medicine.
+The final decision on admission is made by the dean of the NSU College of Osteopathic Medicine.